🌎Currency: Guarani, (PYG)

-Suggestion: Behind the city centre, walking towards the port, you will find Loma San Jerónimo neighborhood.
+Behind the city centre, walking towards the port, you will find Loma San Jerónimo neighborhood.
 Recognized as a cultural and historical patrimony of the city.
 It's essentially an old part of the city which has recently had a splash of colour injected to it's streets making the area flourish.
 Due to its unique appeal now it's recommended as a must-see when visiting Paraguay.San Jerónimo" has the particularity of its colourful streets and a humble but cool atmosphere.
 In the highest point of the neighborhood, there's the San Jerónimo church and the Mirador, where you can get the most amazing view of Asunción.
 On Sundays, there are guided tours and fairs with cheap but great typical Paraguayan food, art, music and vintage items.

-Accommodation: Staying directly within the city centre can be more expensive, but probably better to walk around and safer.
+Staying directly within the city centre can be more expensive, but probably better to walk around and safer.
 Hotels are reasonable for a budget conscious traveller.
 Average prices can be from €30 and upwards but also there are hostels that can be extremely cheap.
 Make sure you read reviews from the hotel before you book.

-Weather and temperature: Ciudad del Este and Iguazu enjoy a subtropic climate.
+Climate and temperature: Ciudad del Este and Iguazu enjoy a subtropic climate.
 Hot summer's and pleasant winters.So it's best suited if you travel during the not so hot months around June to September, as it will be warm but comfortable to walk around.
 Temperatures around 20C.

 Transportation: Getting to Ciudad del Este is possible by bus from Asuncion.
 There are many services available during the day and the trip takes 5 hours.

-Suggestion: The main reason to go to Ciudad del Este is to visit the Iguazu Falls.Getting to Iguazu is possible from Argentina (where they are located).
+What to see and do?
+The main reason to go to Ciudad del Este is to visit the Iguazu Falls.Getting to Iguazu is possible from Argentina (where they are located).
 However the best views can be seen from the Brazilian side and this is why the author organised he's tour from Asuncion as the crossing from Paraguay to Brazil is very simple and there are no stamps issued for the one day visit.